translation/rails/CONTRIBUTING.md

 # Contributing

-Feel free to contribute to this repository by creating a pull request.
-Create an issue or reach us by email (contact@translation.io) before doing the work if you want to increase the chances for your pull request to be accepted.
+Feel free to contribute to this repository by creating a Pull Request.

+Create an issue or reach us by email (contact@translation.io) before doing the work if you want to increase the chances for your Pull Request to be accepted.

 ## Pull Request Process